DarioBruckner/WordCountFunctional/WordCounter/README.txt

-Open the WordCounter.sln in Visual Studio 2022 start the program with the debugger and follow the instructions in the console Bruckner Dario if20b023
+Start the WordCounter.exe and set the filepath and fileextension.
+IMPORTANT set the fileextension without a dot
+	WordCounter.exe Path\to\directory txt
+Bruckner Dario if20b023
 Fohleitner Dominik if20b178